aexy-io/viral-ai-vids/video-ads-generation/README.md

 ## Features

 - **🎨 Curated Prompt Library**: Collection of high-performing VEO3 prompts from viral Twitter ads (IKEA, Tesla, Nike, Jeep, etc.)
-- **🤖 AI-Powered Prompt Generation**: Uses GPT-4 to transform your brand ideas using inspiration from the prompt library
+- **🤖 AI-Powered Prompt Generation**: Uses Google Gemini to transform your brand ideas using inspiration from the prompt library
 - **📱 Streamlit Web Interface**: User-friendly app for non-technical users with API key management
 - **⚙️ Flexible Configuration**: Choose Gemini model (flash/pro), aspect ratio guidance (16:9/9:16), and prompt inspiration
 - **📊 Excel Logging**: Automatic tracking of generated prompts, Gemini storyboards, and metadata
 - **💰 Cost-Effective**: Generate professional marketing storyboards instantly with Gemini
-- **🔧 Developer-Friendly**: Complete Python codebase with LangChain integration for multiple LLM providers
+- **🔧 Developer-Friendly**: Clean Python codebase using the Gemini API directly with no third-party abstractions

 ## How It Works